GLP-1 market enters triple inflection: oral agents, insurance cliff, and end of 503B compounding

 What distinguishes this thesis from others is that market structure is evaluated not by "unit price" but by "access matrix."
 While Foundayo's $149 out-of-pocket, $25 insured, and $50 Medicare (July 1) pricing matches Wegovy pill's $149 out-of-pocket precisely, the asymmetry of 12 million users lost to the insurance cliff signals a shift: "who insurers and PBMs place on formulary" becomes the market-share arbiter, not "who sets the price."
 The FDA's 503B compounding end is the card that closes the gray zone in the uninsured market, redirecting the patient flow from compounded drugs at $300/month back into formal prescription channels.

-The "active" status reflects that the market share game remains in play.
+The "validated" status reflects that the market share game remains in decisive play.
 While Wegovy pill's 600K prescriptions in March secured first-mover advantage, Foundayo is catching up via LillyDirect's direct-ship infrastructure.
+By May 14, Foundayo reaches 60% U.S. market share.
 Medicare Bridge (July 1), 503B compounding end, and CVS Caremark's July formulary change all align on July 1 as the pivot point.
-The next validation: Q2 Medicare Bridge data, Q2 prescription share, and how the "GLP-1 resistance ~10%" signal translates into ASP and pricing.
+The next validation: Q2 Medicare Bridge data, Q3 prescription share, and how the "GLP-1 resistance ~10%" signal translates into ASP and pricing.
 This thesis's real inflection is decided on July 1.